11mahmoudd/Handwritten-Alphabets-Classification/README.md

-Here's a GitHub-style summary for your project:

----

 # 🖋️ Handwritten Alphabet Classification 🖋️

 This project tackles the classification of A-Z handwritten alphabets using the [Handwritten Alphabets Dataset](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format).
 The dataset consists of grayscale images of size 28x28 pixels.
 The goal is to build and compare machine learning models for accurate classification.